-Each of the committees reports to the Board through their respective Chairs.
-Risk & Audit Committee and Investment Committee reports are a standing item on the Board's agenda.
-The Compensation Committee reports to the Board after its meetings.
+Each of the committees reports to the Board through their respective Chairs as a standing item on the Board's agenda.
 The Board and its committees maintain terms of reference that are reviewed at least annually.

 The Board carries out regular reviews of its own effectiveness.
-Consistent with the UK Corporate Governance Code, these reviews consider the balance of skills, experience, independence and knowledge of TRL on the Board.
+Consistent with the UK Corporate Governance Code, these reviews consider the balance of skills, experience, independence and knowledge of TRL's Board.
 The reviews also consider Board diversity, how the Board works together and other factors relevant to its effectiveness.
-An external review is carried out every three years, most recently in 2019.
+An external review is carried out every three years, although the scheduled 2022 external review was postponed to 2023 following changes to Board composition in 2021 and 2022 and an internal review was carried out in 2022 instead.